CraigClem/project2/README.md

 - ShowBeer

-The ShowBeer page is a detailed overview of a single beer.
+The ShowBeer page is a detailed view of a single beer.
 We used { useParms } and { useHistory }

 - MyBeers
 - About